erikrose/blessings/docs/contributing.rst

 Contributing
 ============

-Contributors should create a GitHub account if they do not have one.
-If you are opposed to having a GitHub account, you may e-mail the maintainers a patch, though it reduces the chance of being accepted).
+Contributors should create a `GitHub <https://github.com/>`_ account if they do not have one.
+If you are opposed to having a GitHub account, you may e-mail the maintainers a patch, though it reduces the chance of being accepted.

 How to make a pull request
 --------------------------